dougeby/IntuneDocs/intune/wi-fi-settings-windows.md

 ## Settings for enterprise profiles only

-- **Single sign-on (SSO)**: Allows you to configure single sign-on (SSO), where credentials are shared for computer and Wi-Fi network sign in.
+- **Single sign-on (SSO)**: Allows you to configure single sign-on (SSO), where credentials are shared for computer and Wi-Fi network sign-in.
 Your options are:
   - **Disable**: Disables SSO behavior.
 The user needs to authenticate to the network separately.
-  - **Enable before user signs into device**: Use SSO to authenticate to the network just before the user sign in process.
+  - **Enable before user signs into device**: Use SSO to authenticate to the network just before the user sign-in process.
-  - **Enable after user signs into device**: Use SSO to authenticate to the network immediately after the user sign in process completes.
+  - **Enable after user signs into device**: Use SSO to authenticate to the network immediately after the user sign-in process completes.
   - **Maximum time to authenticate before timeout**: Enter the maximum number of seconds to wait before authenticating to the network, from 1-120 seconds.
   - **Allow Windows to prompt user for additional authentication credentials**: Choosing **Yes** allows the Windows system to prompt the user for additional credentials if the authentication method requires it.
 Choose **No** to hide these prompts.